 There are a huge number of benefits to learning to regulate your arousal, using HeartMath which is very definitely a mindfulness tool, including your neuroplasticity and neurogenesis.

-But before I explain what those are, here is a link to HeartMath.
+But before I explain what those are, there is a link to HeartMath in the right column.

 Neurogenesis is the growth of new brain cells on a daily basis which happens when I take care of my brain fitness.